googleforgames/agones/site/content/en/docs/Guides/gameserver-lifecycle.md

 date: 2019-02-01T02:15:18Z
 weight: 15
 description: >
-  Shows the life cycle of `GameServer` creation and integration with the SDK, when being started and match made.
+  Shows the most common life cycle of `GameServer` creation and integration with the SDK, when being started and match made.
 ---